Learn Egyptian Arabic From Hamza Namira: Dallamet Keda Leh

-This is a great pick-me-up song called Dallamet Keda Leh (Why did it get so dark) by Hamza Namira.
+This is a great pick-me-up song called Dallamet Keda Leh (Why did it get so dark) by Hamza Namira (in Egyptian Arabic).

 There are loads of interesting, funny and slang expressions used in this song (plenty of traffic/direction vocab as well).

-[Note: The English CC subtitles on the video aren't 100% accurate]
+Note: The English CC subtitles on the video aren’t 100% word-for-word.

 All day I’m drowning in problems

 From the start, the day is going wrong.